 A. A current listing of sites for sale and lease is on this website (see For Sale or Lease in the website menu) for shareholders wishing to list their site.
 It is the shareholders responsibility to advertise their site for sale.
 All transactions are between seller and purchaser.

 Spider Lake Springs Resort Campers Association does not get involved in such transactions.
 It is the purchaser’s responsibility to obtain their own advice with regards to any questions about the site (i.e., legal ownership, outstanding monies, etc.)

 Q. What are some of the Resorts amenities?

-A. The Resort has on-site laundry, washrooms and showers, a store selling basic groceries, swimming ponds, fishing ponds (catch & release only), dog pond, dog park, a waterslide, clubhouse, longhouse, tennis courts, basketball courts, playgrounds and horseshoe pits.
+A. The Resort has on-site laundry, washrooms and showers, a store selling basic groceries, swimming ponds, fishing ponds (catch & release only), dog pond, dog park, a waterslide, clubhouse, longhouse, tennis/pickleball courts, basketball court, playgrounds and horseshoe pit.

 Q. What is the maximum size trailer I can have on my lot?

 A. As per the Regulations, a “Camping Unit” shall not be greater than 40’ in length, 8.5’ in width, and 13.5’ in height.
 Wheels and hitches may not be removed from Recreational Vehicles.
 All Recreational Vehicles must be capable of being moved at all times and may not be permanently affixed to a campsite.